Police said her body was found Wednesday afternoon by someone who saw it floating in the river in downtown St. Paul.

 Jeffery Trevino's attorney, John Conard, did not immediately return a phone call to The Associated Press.

 Family members and friends have told police that Kira Trevino had been unhappy and had talked about moving out in the months before she disappeared.

 Two other Minnesota women who have disappeared in recent months remain missing.

 Danielle Jelinek, 28, of Oakdale, was reported missing on Dec.
 9. She was last seen at the home of a man in Chisago County with whom she had a sporadic relationship.
 That man has been called a "person of interest" in the case, but has not been charged in her disappearance.

-Page 2 of 2 - Eden Prairie authorities also are still searching for Mandy Matula, who has not been seen since May 1.
+Eden Prairie authorities also are still searching for Mandy Matula, who has not been seen since May 1.
 Police say her blood was found on a jacket in the vehicle of her boyfriend, David Roe, who shot himself in the police parking lot when he was asked to come in for questioning.
 Roe died the following day.